etn-ccis/blui-doc-it/src/docs/development/environment.md

 yarn -v
 ```

 from a command prompt.
-In order to run install commands on the Eaton network, you will also need to configure your proxy settings.
+To run the install commands on the Eaton network, you will also need to configure your proxy settings.
 It may be sufficient for you to set ```HTTP_PROXY``` and ```HTTPS_PROXY``` in your environment variables.
 However, you may need to also explicitly set proxy values for yarn:

 ```
 yarn config set proxy http://url.to.your.proxy:port